Imagen dinámica

 The Future of Comics: Innovation and Tradition

-As we move forward in the 21st century, the world of comics continues to evolve and adapt.
+As we move further into the 21st century, the world of comics continues to evolve and adapt.
 Technology continues to play a crucial role in this evolution, but we also see a renewed appreciation for traditional techniques and the craftsmanship of the medium.

 Some trends that are shaping the future of comics include:

-Augmented reality and interactive comics: AR technology is allowing creators to add additional layers of interactivity to printed comics, blurring the line between the physical and the digital.
+Augmented reality and interactive comics: AR technology is allowing creators to add additional layers of interactivity to printed comics, blurring the line between physical and digital.

-Comics on social media: Platforms like Instagram and TikTok are becoming new mediums for telling stories in comic format, reaching wider and more diverse audiences.
+Comics on social media: Platforms like Instagram and TikTok are becoming new mediums for telling stories in comic format, reaching broader and more diverse audiences.

 Diversity and inclusion: There is a growing emphasis on telling stories by and about traditionally underrepresented groups, enriching the comic landscape with new voices and perspectives.